TheSoundCoder/GameChatBalancer/README.md

 # GameChatBalancer
 GameChatBalancer is an **opensource hardware audio balancer** for Windows PCs.
-The functionality is inspired by the Chatmix function of some available headsets.
+The functionality is inspired by the Chatmix / Gamevoice mix function of some available headsets.

-GameChatBalancer lets you use an Arduino (or similar boards) based knob or slider to **balance the volume of chat-software and games** so that you can **easily tune the audio volume while playing** without any interruption by just turning a knob or moving a single slider.
+GameChatBalancer lets you use an Arduino (or compatible) based knob or slider to **balance the volume of chat-software and games** so that you can **easily tune the audio volume while playing** without any interruption by just turning a knob or moving a slider.

 The project consists of two components.
 A small **systray application** for your PC and an Arduino based **cheap to build** hardware.